TryItOnline/cixl/README.md

 and scaled.

 ```
-   | 1 months +, 1 days * 3
+   | 1 months 1 days + 3 *
 ...
 [Time(0/3/3)]
 ```

 ### Types
-Capitalized names are treated as types, the following list is defined out of the box:
+Capitalized names are treated as types, the following types are defined out of the box:

 | Type   | Parents     |
 | ------ | ----------- |